[ English | Español | Pyccκuú ]

 OpenAL PureBasic Userlib

 Our intention is building a PureBasic Userlib interfacing an external DLL.
 The example DLL is OPENAL32.DLL from the OpenAL v1.0/v1.1 redistributable.
-Since it uses CDECL calling convention for all of its API, we can't use PureBasic's DLL Importer tool.
-Obviously, we could upgrade to PureBasic v4 and use the new ImportC syntax and the OpenAL32.lib file found in the OpenAL SDK, or just use OpenLibrary and then CallCFunctionFast every time we need to invoke an OpenAL function.
-Even more complex workarounds might exist, like using a wrapper DLL and so on.
-In this tutorial we'll make a PureBasic Userlib, which will give us direct access to OpenAL, with a very small overhead.
+This DLL uses CDECL calling convention for all API functions.
+We could use the ImportC syntax and the OpenAL32.lib file found in the OpenAL SDK, or just use OpenLibrary and then CallCFunctionFast every time we need to invoke an OpenAL function.
+The alternative approach in this tutorial is making a PureBasic Userlib, providing direct access to OpenAL, with a very small overhead.
 The caller thunk will be faster compared to CallCFunctionFast, with prototype checking, inline help and any other advantages a Userlib is able to offer.
-It will work in PureBasic v3 as well.

 First of all, we need to create the import description script: